 – Essential oils and ingredients to add to your soap, ie honey, oatmeal etc

 – Start by removing your block of soap from its plastic container.
 Then chop up your base into smaller chunks and add them to your glass bowl.
-I used the microwave to melt my soap base.
-I melted my soap into 30-second intervals.
+After that, I used the microwave to melt my soap base.
+Next, I melted my soap into 30-second intervals.
 I would stir it using my wooden spoon between microwaving it.
-Once it was nice and smooth I was ready to add my essential oils and ingredients.
+Once it was nice and smooth, I was ready to add my essential oils and ingredients.

-– I then poured my liquid mixture into my soap moulds.
-If your soap starts to thicken before you pour then simply pop it in the microwave for 30 seconds to melt it again.
+– Next, I poured my liquid mixture into my soap moulds.
+If your soap starts to thicken before you pour then pop it in the microwave for 30 seconds to melt it again.

 – Pop your soap moulds into the fridge to set.
-I leave mine in the fridge for an hour but I noticed that they did set quicker.
+I put soaps into the fridge for an hour, but the soap did set quicker.

-As it is Christmas I decided to use some of the gingerbread and snowflake moulds.
+For Christmas gifts, I used some of the gingerbread and snowflake moulds.
 I popped them into a glass Kilner jar.
-I also made some bar shape soaps and I used some old fabric scraps to wrap around the bars and used some twine to wrap them.
-There are so many ways in which you can wrap and style them to give them away as presents.
+Also, I made some bar shape soaps, and I used some old fabric scraps to wrap around the bars and used some twine to tie them.
+There are so many ways that you can wrap, and style them to give them away as presents.
 Whilst making these I thought they would be a great DIY for a wedding.
-They would be really nice in the bathroom or to give away.
+They would be nice in the bathroom or to give away.
 You could personalise the scent too.